Commonly asked questions about our enterprise certificate monitoring and discovery tool

 <add key="Connections" value="256"/>

 Yes, CertAlert will attempt to connect to all endpoints you specify, regardless of the underlying platform.
 This includes Windows, macOS, Linux, Unix, and various network devices.
-CertAlert's platform-agnostic scanning ensures complete certificate discovery across heterogeneous enterprise environments.
+CertAlert's platform-agnostic scanning ensures certificate discovery across heterogeneous enterprise environments.

 Yes, you can customize the advance notification period for certificate expiration by setting the